WiestL/Spotify/README.md

 - **Description**: Encountered challenges accessing specific API endpoints, such as retrieving top tracks or artists.
 - **Steps Taken**:
   - Reviewed the API documentation carefully and adjusted endpoint URLs and parameters as needed.
-  - Tested API endpoint access thoroughly to verify correct usage of permissions and scopes.
+  - Tested API endpoint access thoroughly to verify the correct usage of permissions and scopes.
 - **Resolution**: Resolved API endpoint access problems by adjusting endpoint URLs and parameters according to the API documentation and ensuring proper authentication and authorization.

 ### Issue 6: JSON Parsing Errors